Superar/POCA/README.md

 # POCA
-Repository containing interview scripts and codebooks used in the "Computational Creativity for Your Needs" project.
+Repository containing interview scripts and the codebook used in the "Computational Creativity for Your Needs" project.